aoifeJin/retail-inventory-sales-analysis/README.md

 - How promotions are used across different products
 - Whether promotions affect the number of units sold

-This type of analysis helps retailers make more informed decisions about pricing, product focus, and promotional strategies.
+This type of analysis helps retailers make more informed decisions about pricing, product focus and promotional strategies.

 ---